zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2017_preprint_upsetr.md

 - gehlenborg

 # add journal and bibliographic information, e.g.,
 journal: Bioinformatics (to appear)
 journal-short: Bioinformatics
 year: 2017

+bibentry: article
+bib:
+  journal: Bioinformatics (to appear)
+  booktitle:
+  editor:
+  publisher:
+  address:
+  doi: 10.1101/120600
+  url:
+  volume:
+  number:
+  pages:
+  month:

 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award:

-doi: 10.1101/120600
-# The publisher URL - use only if no doi is available
-publisher:

 # Use if this paper is linked to an internal project.
 This will link to the project site
 # project: upset